hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 ====

-This is a helper module for the util program's operations to be controlled by the end user using custom prg files, which use operations defined by a application specific VM.
-This provides the VM.
+This is a helper module for the util program's operations to be controlled by the end user using custom prg files.

+It provides a VM, with a set of useful instructions, for use by these program files.

+It inturn uses Rtm and Cfgfiles module to instantiate fuzzers and fuzz chains as defined by the end user.

 Minimal FuzzerK Util